jassinm/maildir_growl/README.markdown

 MailDir Growl
 =============

-posts a [Growl](http://growl.info) notification whenever a new Mail is detected....
+posts a [Growl](http://growl.info) notification whenever a new Mail is detected.
+Lists sender and subject.

 usage: